LawRato

 What is Child Maintenance after Custody?

-What if a spouse denies paying Child Maintenance?
+What if a Spouse Denies paying Child Maintenance?

-In cases where the spouse denies paying the child maintenance, then visitation or custodial rights can be taken away.
-Further, if the child support is set up in a contractual agreement, the basic remedy is suited for breach of the contract; the other parent can sue for breach.
+In cases where the spouse denies paying the child maintenance, then visitation or custodial rights can be taken away by an order of the court.
+Further, if the child support is set up in a contractual agreement, the basic remedy is suited for breach of the contract and the other parent can sue for breach.
+If child support is payable under a court order, the order is also enforceable through the contempt powers of the court.
+It is important to understand the laws related to child custody in order to make a strong case in your favour.
+Through LawRato 's LawGuides & Articles on Child Custody , you can educate yourself on the issue.

-The Courts on Child Custody law in India
+The Courts on Child Custody Law in India

-The Supreme Court in one of its cases held that second marriage is not a ground to deny the father the custody of his children.
+• The Supreme Court in one of its cases also held that second marriage is not a ground to deny the father the custody of his children.
 In this case, the parents took a mutual divorce and the parties were at liberty to re-marry.
 However, later, the mother of the child filed for denying custody to the father on grounds that his second wife was also cohabiting with the father and son.
-The Supreme Court stated that the second marriage cannot be put against the father as it is not affecting the child negatively
+The Supreme Court stated that the second marriage cannot be put against the father as it is not affecting the child negatively.

-The Supreme Court in another case gave the judgment regarding giving the custody of the child to an institution.
-The court held that “the handing over of custody of the child to an institution while ignoring the claim of a parent, especially the mother of the child, is not acceptable”.
+• The Supreme Court in another case gave the judgment regarding giving the custody of the child to an institution.
+The court held that “ the handing over of custody of the child to an institution while ignoring the claim of a parent, especially the mother of the child, is not acceptable” .

 Do’s and Don’ts of Child Custody